-“After the game it is easy to say: ‘Why was this done and not the other?’”
-Obrevo went on.
+“After the game it is easy to say, ‘Why was this done and not the other?’”
+Obrevo said.
 “For me the important thing was to learn from my mistakes.
 I made that decision not to send him off and that’s it.

-“When I look back at my career, I can look at those two, three, four, five per cent of matches that were really sh*tty or I can look at 95% that were great.
+“When I look back at my career, I can look at those two, three, four, five per cent of matches that were really sh*tty or I can look at 95 per cent that were great.

 “I think as a referee and also as a player or coach, you have some ups and downs in your career.
 The special thing about refereeing is that it is a very thin line between heaven and hell.”